iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 • Power Query – ETL, data cleaning, standardization, and preparation for BI.

 • Power BI – Dashboard development, DAX measures, and interactive visual analytics.

 ---

-**Technical Approach**

-This project follows a structured business intelligence pipeline that ensures all reported metrics are accurate, traceable, and decision-ready.
-The solution combines SQL-based data engineering with Power Query transformations and a star-schema model to support scalable, high-performance analytics.

-For the full SQL-based data cleaning, feature engineering, and KPI computation logic, see the dedicated documentation here: [View SQL Pipeline](https://github.com/iamapilotstar/CommercePulse-Sales-Intelligence/tree/main/SQL%20Data%20Cleaning%20and%20Analysis)

-Data Engineering, Modeling & Data Preparation:

-• This project follows a structured business intelligence pipeline which ensures that all reported metrics are accurate, traceable and decision-ready.

-• I designed a star schema data model with a centralized fact table connected via **one-to-many** relationships to multiple dimension tables (Product, Customer, Promotion, Calendar) along with **single directional filtering**.
-This architecture enables efficient slicing.

-• To guarantee analytical trust, I implemented transaction-level validation tables that reconcile raw records with aggregated KPIs.
-This step ensures that all dashboard metrics are mathematically correct and auditable.

-• All transformations, cleaning steps, and feature engineering were implemented using Power Query, allowing the dataset to be standardized, structured, and optimized for BI reporting.

----